rbaas293/Find-Lines/README.md

 ### Inputs
 #### `-Path`
 File or Directory to search for matches.
 Directory will not recurse.
-To Recurse, use pipeline.
+To recurse, use pipeline.

 #### `-Pattern`
-Manditory Regex Pattern to search the given input for matches.
+Mandatory Regex Pattern to search the given input for matches.

 #### Pipeline
 This module accepts pipeline input objects from `Get-ChildItem`.
 Use of other pipeline inputs may have unexpected execution.